D-Gerber/DevNotes/README(Dev Log).md

 * Learned more neat ways to use GitHub and now applying it.
 * Jumped back into FCC tutorials today as well, well actually a week back but forgot to update my dev log lol.
 Finised the first two tutorials on the JavaScript courses.
 * Will add all my notes I made from the tutorials in due time.

+# 04-25-2024

+* Started a new course on FCC
+* Learn Form Validation by Building a Calorie Counter here I'll learn basic regular expressions, template literals, the addEventListener() method, and more.